Complete CD Series

 - IN FREUNDSCHAFT (1977) for trumpet, rec.
 1997.

-- PIETÀ (from INVASION-EXPLOSION, 2nd Act of DIENSTAG AUS LICHT) for flugelhorn and soprano (Annette Meriweather) (1990/91), rec.
-June 1993 (an earlier take from Feb of the same year can be found on CD 43).
+- PIETÀ (from INVASION-EXPLOSION, 2nd Act of DIENSTAG aus LICHT) for flugelhorn and soprano (Annette Meriweather) (1990/91), rec.
+June 1993 (an earlier take from Feb of the same year with electronic music from OKTOPHONIE can be found on CD 43).

 This disc contains two pre-LICHT pieces, one a modernized reworking of an "intuitive text piece" from AUS DEN SIEBEN TAGEN, and the the other an "historical/archival" release from the shortwave radio "plus-minus" series.